entropyxyz/cli/README.md

 Follow these steps to build and install the CLI:

-1. Ensure you have Yarn installed:
+1. Ensure you have the correct Yarn and Node version installed:

     ```shell
-    yarn --version
+    yarn --version && node --version

     # Output example:
     # 1.22.22
+    # v20.9.0 or above
     ```

 1. Grab this repository and move into the new directory: